brownerfox/cs260startup/README.md

 ### 7, 8, 9

 I had to once again remember that I had to use powershell to actually upload my files to my server.
 I was able to connect to my website and it looked good so I decided it was time to submit it.

+## Service Startup

+### 1

+So I initially started working on getting simon up and running.
+This was a pretty easy step, this one gave me little to no issues, especially because I've started to learn a lot more about Node.js.
+The simon service had a lot of really good tools to show me how a service was supposed to be built.
+I learned a lot by looking at how the index.js was built in the service module.
+The examples of the api endpoints were really useful, especially considering how similar the majority of mine are to the simon endpoints.

+### 2

+This step took a lot of learning and time.
+One of the biggest issues that I was facing seemed to be that the port initially given to me wasnt working while I was testing it.
+I'm not certain if this was an issue that I was facing specifically or if this was more widespread but it wasn't working super well.
+Over time, I started to get my endpoints to work.
+The one issue that I haven't been able to entirely solve as of yet is my create a post endpoint.
+I'm not certain if it needs to be able to save the post yet, so I decided that I did enough and I'll talk to a TA for help setting it up!